K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ### <div id='12'/> 3.2.1.1.
 Organization and Space
 ### <div id='13'/> 3.2.1.1.1.
 Organization Management
-① Click "Organization Management" link or ②"Organization Management" on menu to proceed to organization dashboard page.
+① Click the "Organization Management" link or ②" Organization Management" on the menu to proceed to the organization dashboard page.
 ![2-3-1]

 ### <div id='14'/> 3.2.1.1.1.1.
 Create Organization
-1. ① Click "Organization Management" link or ②"Organization Management" on the menu to proceed to the organization dashboard.
+1. Click ①"Organization Management" link or ②"Organization Management" on the menu to proceed to the organization dashboard.
 ![2-3-1]

-2. Click “Add New Organization” to proceed to the organization creating page.
+2. Click “Add New Organization” to proceed to the organization creating a page.
 ![2-3-1-1]

      > **To enable "Add New Organization"** button, [PaaS-TA Portal Deployment Guide Document](https://github.com/PaaS-TA/Guide-3.0-Penne-/blob/master/Use-Guide/portal/PaaS-TA%20Portal%20%EB%B0%B0%ED%8F%AC%20%EA%B0%80%EC%9D%B4%EB%93%9C_v1.1.md#7-1) Refer to **2.2.
 Enable create user organization Flag**.